Opinion: Kanye West’s comeuppance is too little, too late

 Kanye West’s comeuppance is too little, too late

-Kanye West is a problem, but he’s also an object-lesson in what happens when you let violent and far right rhetoric become just another part of the furniture
+West is a problem, but he’s also an object-lesson in what happens when you let violent and far-right rhetoric become just another part of the furniture

 Kanye West is one of those people who does so much awful, erratic stuff, and gets himself embroiled in so much controversy that you automatically assume there’s some grand plan behind it that you’re just too non-famous to comprehend.